firewave/cppcheck/clang-tidy.md

 It was decided not to apply these.

-`modernize-loop-convert`<br/>

-These might change the behavior of code which might not be intended (need to file an upstream issue)

 `modernize-raw-string-literal`<br/>

 This leads to a mismatch of raw string literals and regular ones and does reduce the readability.